EntelectChallenge/2018-TowerDefence/game-rules.md

 In the console Player 1 is on the left and player 2 is on the right.

 The format of the cell is [M2, x, B, y, M1] where the symbols mean the following:
-x: x co-ordinate
+* x: x coordinate
-y: y co-ordinate
+* y: y coordinate
-B: Building where A = attack, D = defense, E = energy and a blank space represents no building.
+* B: Building where A = attack, D = defense, E = energy and a blank space represents no building.
-M1: Player1's missiles, each missile is depicted by a > symbol which represents the direction it is travelling in.
+* M1: Player 1's missiles, each missile is depicted by a > symbol which represents the direction it is travelling in.
-M2: Player 2's missiles, each missile is depicted by a < symbol which represents the direction it is travelling in.
+* M2: Player 2's missiles, each missile is depicted by a < symbol which represents the direction it is travelling in.

 The building will be a lower-case letter if it is still under construction and it will be an upper-case letter if it is already constructed.